 - Payment online

 To simplify the process and maintain competitive pricing, we prefer that clients pay at the time of service.
-As an incentive, we offer a $35 price break if payment is provided on or prior to the test start date.

 Please contact us to receive a price quote on our Raleigh-Durham radon detection services and to learn about our current promotions.
 Our prices are very competitive, and we guarantee to match the fees of our local radon company competitors (certified or not).